tchronis/MSE-Mathematica/README.md

 The code builds upon Jeremy Fox’s theoretical work on the “pairwise maximum score estimator” (Fox 2010; Fox 2016) and the original Match Estimation toolkit (Santiago and Fox, 2009) which can be downloaded from http://fox.web.rice.edu/

 To understand the present code the user needs to be familiar with the maximum score estimator and formal matching games.
 To ease the exposition, this documentation and the code itself follow closely the terminology used by Jeremy Fox.
-Unless stated otherwise, please refer back to the original sources for definitions and technical details accessible by the links on the bottom of this document.
+Unless stated otherwise, please refer back to the original sources for definitions and technical details accessible via the links at the bottom of this document.

 ## Installation Instructions